ca. 1912 Catterfelder baby doll mold 208,

 ball jointed dolls in black or white, bisque shoulder head dolls with kid bodies and

-accessories; stockings & shoes.
+accessories; stockings and shoes.
 By 1911 they also made celluloid

 painted hair baby dolls with sleep eyes.